realjoshparker/eks-pod-information-collector/README.md

 :warning: ***NOTE:***
 + The script requires at least Read-only permissions (RBAC) to capture the kubernetes resource manifests
 + The script will create a folder under your current working directory ($PWD) with your EKS cluster name and timestamp - **<EKS_Cluster_Name>_<Current_Timestamp-UTC>**.
 Please delete/remove the folder and corresponding archive file after sharing it with AWS Support.
-+ When using --system-only, the script will only collect information about system pods (such as kube-proxy, aws-node, karpenter, etc...) and ignore customer workload pods
++ When using `--system-only` flag, the script will only collect information about system pods (such as kube-proxy, aws-node, karpenter, etc...) and ignore customer workload pods

 #### Run this project as shown below: